mhesselbarth/Borthwick-etal-2019-FrontGenet/README.md

 ## README

-R scripts for Brothwick et al. (2019).
+R scripts for Borthwick et al. (2019).
 Alternative quantifications of landscape complementarity to model gene flow in banded longhorn beetles [Typocerus v. velutinus (Olivier)].
 Frontiers in Genetics.

 Data is available from the authors on request.
 Please be aware and acknowledge that the data was previously published: